-In each of the first three years, students must submit two substantial essays.
+In each of the first two years, students must submit two substantial essays.
 These will be written over the course of each year for regular courses, tutorials, reading courses, or independent study.
 Each essay must be certified by a member of the Committee faculty.
 At least one of the annual essays should be submitted by the beginning of the Spring quarter of each year.

 Students must achieve a high pass on a foreign language exam administered by the University prior to taking the Fundamentals Exam.

 It is recommended that students begin assembling a preliminary Fundamentals Examination list in consultation with faculty advisors within the first two years of entering the program.

 Students must pass the Fundamentals Exam prior to the third week of the Spring quarter of their third year of divisional funding in order to register and receive a stipend in their fourth year.

 A dissertation proposal writing workshop will be led by a faculty member annually in the Spring Quarter.
 Participation in this workshop is mandatory for students in the third year of study.

 Students should begin to fulfill their teaching requirement in their third year.